maplerainresearch/MRR_SOLMini/README.md

 Single-cell lithium-ion battery solar charger module for use with microcontrollers

-##Features
+## Features
 - Input: 4.4V to 6V (solar panel) or 5V (USB); max. charging current 800mA
 - Output: 3.3V @ max.
 1A; 5V @ max.
 800mA (Plus version only)

 The MRR SOLMini is a single-cell lithium-ion battery solar charger module for use with microcontrollers based on a CN3063 constant-current/constant voltage linear charger for single cell Li-ion and Li Polymer rechargeable batteries.
-The Core version offers only 3.3V output, while the Plus version offers both 3.3V and 5V output.
+The Core version offers output directly from the battery.
+The Basic version offers only 3.3V output, while the Plus version offers both 3.3V and 5V output.
 Battery protection is offered by the DW01.
-For outputs, 3.3V is directly drawn from the battery using a Schottky diode, while 5V is powered by the AP2007 DC-DC step-up converter.
+For outputs, 3.3V is provided through a TPS73733 LDO regulator, while 5V is powered by the AP2007 DC-DC step-up converter.

 Solar panel input is disabled by the FDN340P P-channel MOSFET when charging via USB.